Using clickable images as answer choices

 This tutorial shows you how to make a question interactive and more engaging by transforming question answers into clickable images.

-Snap Desktop includes predefined interactive images that you can use in your surveys, these are called Map Controls.
+Snap XMP Desktop includes predefined interactive images that you can use in your surveys, these are called Map Controls.
 This tutorial shows how to add a map control to your survey

 Step 1: Add a question to your survey